Menu Close

 Pareto Diagram in Quality Management:

 It split out recurring defects in the production of the product.
 Also helps in defining the areas of improvement.
-Pareto diagram sorts the fixing actions by giving importance to maximum effect.
+Pareto diagram sorts the fixing actions by giving importance to maximum effect which is aligned with the DMAIC methodology.
 Businesses such as manufacturing, healthcare, and services rely mainly on this technique.
 As it defines and carries out the areas of cause more accurately and in short while than other techniques.
 As it points out all the areas of defect make it easy for the manufacturer to control and keep a check on the quality of the product.

 Pareto Diagram in Project Management: